-Filters: Inspect filters.
+FILTERS: Inspect filters.
 Establish a regular maintenance schedule.
-Clean filter, and maintenance frequently depending upon need.
+Replace/clean filter frequently depending upon need.

-To remove the filter from a Horizontal and Vertical unit. slide the filter out of its frame located in the return air opening at the bottom front of the unit.
-When reinstalling the filter, use the slide-in rails of the filter frame to guide the filter into the proper position.
+To remove the filter from a Large Commercial Unit, slide the filter out of its frame located in the return air opening.
+When re-installing the filter, use the slide-in rails of the filter frame to guide the filter into the proper position.
+Verify that the airflow arrow found on the top of each filter points toward the unit.
+Always replace filters with the same size and quantity of filters as removed from the unit.